-1020 Engines 3011 and 3012 Responsibilities
+1020 Engines 8011, 8112, and 121 Responsibilities

-- 1021 Engines 3011 and 3012 are the first due engines on all fire incidents in Lower Macungie Township. - 1022 Normal manning of these engines is four (4) personnel including the operator.
-The Company Officer and firefighters must be SCBA certified. - 1023 On fire incidents, these companies are responsible to initiate fire attack and to set up a water supply if required. - 1024 On rescue scenes, these companies are responsible to provide additional manpower for the Rescue Company and assist with associated tasks. - 1025 The operator is responsible to operate the pump, aerial device if equipped, and other equipment on the apparatus. - 1026 The Company Officer is responsible to advance with the attack crew and report progress. - 1027 One firefighter is responsible for forcible entry, fire floor ventilation, and/or hydrant connection as required. - 1028 One firefighter is responsible for fire suppression as required.
+- Engines 8011 and 8112 and Tanker 121 are the first due engines on all fire incidents in Lower Macungie Township while 121 is the first due engine in the Borough of Alburtis. - Normal manning of these engines is four (4) personnel including the operator.
+The Company Officer and firefighters must be SCBA certified. - 1023 On fire incidents, these companies are responsible to initiate fire attack and to set up a water supply if required. - On rescue scenes, these companies are responsible to provide additional manpower for the Rescue Company and assist with associated tasks. - 1025 Personnel on this apparatus have the following responsibilities - A. The operator is responsible to operate the pump, aerial device if equipped, and other equipment on the apparatus. - B. The Company Officer is responsible to advance with the attack crew and report progress.

+- C. One firefighter is responsible for forcible entry, fire floor ventilation, and/or hydrant connection as required. - D. One firefighter is responsible for fire suppression as required.

-1030 Truck 3031 Responsibilities
+1030 Truck 8131 Responsibilities

-- 1031 Truck 3031 is the first due truck on all fire incidents in District 30. - 1032 Normal manning is four (4) personnel including the operator.
-The Company Officer and firefighters must be SCBA certified. - 1033 On fire incidents, this company is responsible to provide search and rescue, ventilation, salvage, and shall assist the Engine Company as required. - 1034 The operator is responsible to set up and operate the aerial device at the turntable and to operate other equipment on the apparatus. - 1035 The Company Officer is responsible to advance with the search and rescue or ventilation team and report progress. - 1036 One firefighter shall be responsible for assisting the Engine Company with forcible entry and search and rescue. - 1037 One firefighter shall be responsible for assisting the operator with aerial set up and ventilation. - 1038 Two additional firefighters should respond for mutual aid calls outside of District 30, if available.
+- 1031 Truck 8131 is the first due truck on all fire incidents in District 30. - Normal manning is four (4) personnel including the operator.
+The Company Officer and firefighters must be SCBA certified. - On fire incidents, this company is responsible to provide search and rescue, ventilation, salvage, and shall assist the Engine Company as required. - 1034 Personnel on this apparatus have the following responsibilities - A. The operator is responsible to set up and operate the aerial device at the turntable and to operate other equipment on the apparatus. - B. The Company Officer is responsible to advance with the search and rescue or ventilation team and report progress. - C. One firefighter shall be responsible for assisting the Engine Company with forcible entry and search and rescue - D. One firefighter shall be responsible for assisting the operator with aerial set up and ventilation. - E. Two additional firefighters should respond for mutual aid calls outside of District 30, if available.

-1040 Rescue 3041 Responsibilities
+1040 Rescue Engine 8041 and 141 Responsibilities

-1041 Rescue 3041 is the first due rescue on all rescue/EMS incidents and the second due engine on all fire incidents in District 30.

-1050 Rescue 3041 Responsibilities at Rescue Incidents (including MVA)

-- 1051 On rescue incidents, normal manning is six (6) personnel, including the operator.
-The Company Officer and a minimum of two firefighters should be EMS certified and must be certified in DOH Basic Vehicle Rescue or higher. - 1052 On rescue incidents, this company shall be known as the Rescue Company and is responsible for carrying out the rescue assignment.
-This includes all aspects of any MVA or EMS incident. - 1053 On rescue incidents, the operator is responsible to operate the pump, Hurst pump, and other equipment on the apparatus.
-The operator may also assist with set up of the tool staging area. - 1054 On rescue incidents, the Company Officer shall assume the position of Rescue Officer and is responsible to size-up the rescue problem, advance with the company, and report progress. - 1055 On rescue incidents, one firefighter is responsible for fire suppression.
-This may be accomplished with an attack line or fire extinguisher, whichever appropriate. - 1056 On rescue incidents, one firefighter is responsible for scene stabilization and hazard control.
-This may include, but is not limited to spill control, lighting, medical assistance, and assisting with stabilization of the vehicle or building. - 1057 On rescue incidents, one firefighter is responsible for stabilization of the vehicle or building.
-Upon completion of stabilization, this firefighter will assist with disentanglement and extrication. - 1058 On rescue incidents, one firefighter is responsible for gaining access, disentanglement, and extrication using heavy rescue tools.
-This firefighter shall first set up the tool staging area before commencing with the rescue operation. - 1059 If the Rescue Company responds undermanned, the Company Officer shall divide the above responsibilities among the firefighters of the Rescue Company.
+- Rescue 8041 and Rescue 141 are the first due rescues on all rescue/EMS incidents and Rescue 8041 is the second due engine on all fire incidents in District 30.
+Rescue Engine 141 will have the same responsibilities in the Borough of Alburtis. - Rescue 8041 and 141 Responsibilities at Rescue Incidents (including MVA) - On rescue incidents, normal manning is six (6) personnel, including the operator.
+The Company Officer and a minimum of two firefighters should be EMS certified and must be certified in DOH Basic Vehicle Rescue or higher. - On rescue incidents, this company shall be known as the Rescue Company and is responsible for carrying out the rescue assignment.
+This includes all aspects of any MVA or EMS incident. - 1045 Personnel on this apparatus have the following Rescue Incident responsibilities - A. On rescue incidents, the operator is responsible to operate the pump, Hurst pump, and other equipment on the apparatus.
+The operator may also assist with set up of the tool staging area. - B. On rescue incidents, the Company Officer shall assume the position of Rescue Officer and is responsible to size-up the rescue problem, advance with the company, and report progress. - C. On rescue incidents, one firefighter is responsible for fire suppression.
+This may be accomplished with an attack line or fire extinguisher, whichever appropriate. - D. On rescue incidents, one firefighter is responsible for scene stabilization and hazard control.
+This may include, but is not limited to spill control, lighting, medical assistance, and assisting with stabilization of the vehicle or building.